myselfhimself/BerlinWallBreaker/sprites/about/ABOUT.md

 Since nothing can buy love, this work is an attempt to start to reconstruct a friendship in the midst of an apparent eternal impossibility.

+TODO level1 and level2 background images

+## Page 3

 Perseverance in rewriting and finishing this game has been namely grown during a summer 2020 1500km-long bike trip from Caen (France) to Santiago de Compostela (Spain) over Laval, Mayenne, Saint-Emilion, Nerac, Lourdes, Roncesvalles, Burgos (Via Frances).
 TODO map picture

-## Page 3
+## Page 4

 At this date, it is yet unknown whether more crepes parties are possible with Ms. Crêpes, the girl of Le Mans.
-TODO making of picture
+TODO crepes picture (from making of)

+## Page 5

+This video game was inspired by my bird's fly cycle chocolate painting contribution to the L'Envol by Samuel Yal TODO video excerpt
+TODO video link